ajtulloch/tullo-ch/contents/articles/speeding-up-isotonic-regression/index.md

 -----------

-Benchmark results indicate the simple PAVA algorithm performs much faster - **approximately 5,000x faster with 1,000,000 datapoints, approximately 500x faster with 100,000 datapoints, and 14x faster with 1,000 datapoints**.
+Benchmark results indicate the simple PAVA algorithm performs much faster - **approximately 5,000x faster with 1,000,000 data-points, approximately 500x faster with 100,000 data-points, and 14x faster with 1,000 data-points**.

 On a log-log scale, the performance improvements are visualized below for two separate datasets - a randomly perturbed version of $\log(1 +